Damonlee005/UT-VPN-Azure-Resource-Monitor/README.md

 ## Why I Built This

-As a UT student I have two things most people building projects do not have access to — a live university VPN connection through Ivanti Secure Access and an Azure for Students subscription tied to the UT tenant.
+As a UT student I have two things most people building projects do not have access to, a live university VPN connection through Ivanti Secure Access and an Azure for Students subscription tied to the UT tenant.
 I wanted to actually use both of them for something meaningful instead of just connecting to the VPN to access campus resources and forgetting it existed.